With over 17 million visits annually, libraries play an important community role as centres of knowledge, information and culture.

 The Top Five Adult Books borrowed were:

-For a full listing of all of the results and more information please click here.
+For a full listing of all of the results please click here.

 The Right to Read Programme is a national programme aimed at improving reading ability across Ireland.
 It is in line with and complements existing literacy programmes.

 The programme has a set of guidelines, rolled out in 2017, that are available to assist each local authority, as well as having a Right to Read co-ordinator in place in each area.